marcusrugger/AstronomicalAlgorithms/JeanMeeus/Chapter  3 - Interpolation/README.md

 Console.WriteLine($"y = {y}");
 ```
 ### Example 3.e
-In this example, Meeus interpolates, from 5 values, the lunar parallax on February 28, 1992 at 3:20 AM TD.
+In this example, Meeus interpolates, from 5 values, the lunar parallax on February 28, 1992 at 3:20 TD.

 Date | Parallax
 --- | ---